 It shares a border with Germany to the north west, Czech Republic to the north, Slovakia to the north east, Hungary to the south east, Slovenia to the south, Italy to the south west and Switzerland and Liechtenstein to the west.

-This beautiful country has an area of 32,378 square miles (square kilometres).
+This beautiful country has an area of 32,378 square miles (square kilometers).

 Flag of Austria